 “Man is a genius when is dreaming.”

-During the nineteenth century, philosophers, poets and romantic artist who opposed the age of enlightenment and reason had in mind the apprehension of knowledge through dreams.
+During the nineteenth century, philosophers, poets and romantic artists who opposed the age of enlightenment and reason had in mind the apprehension of knowledge through dreams.
 These authors and theorists claimed that the dream component had a meaning related to irrationality.

 At the turn of the century, a new scientific current was born – the psychoanalysis.
 This science would show a profound influence on the artists of that time who saw in this science a response to their visual creations.
 Freud’s theories propagated and dream took the key role in the visual arts of the twentieth century.
 Over time, artists would become preoccupied with the representation of dreams in various artistic expressions: cinema, painting, photography, sculpture, etc. Thus, the idea that the dreamwork – that is, the process in which the unconscious produces the dream would be similar to the process by which the artist creates metaphors and symbolic forms.